publicissapient-france/hands-on-assistant/google-assistant/README.md

 ```
 User: OK Google, talk to Recipe Assistant
 Google: Okay here is the Recipe Assistant
-User: I have eggs and potatos in my fridge, what can I make?
+User: I have eggs and potatoes in my fridge, what can I make?
 Recipe Assistant: Tortilla!
 Do you want more information?
 User: Good idea!
 Thank you.
 ```